QUARE: Quality-Aware Requirements Analysis through Multi-Agent Dialectical Negotiation: Experimental Setup

 \paragraph{RQ1: Coverage and Diversity} This RQ examines whether the generated requirements span diverse quality concerns, rather than clustering around a small set of dominant attributes.
 To this end, we embed requirements into a five-dimensional quality space $\mathcal{Q} = \mathbb{R}^{5}$, where each axis corresponds to one of the five quality attributes managed by the specialized agents: Safety ($q_1$), Efficiency ($q_2$), Sustainability ($q_3$), Trustworthiness ($q_4$), and Responsibility ($q_5$).

 Each requirement $r_i$ is projected into $\mathcal{Q}$ by scoring its relevance to each quality axis on a $[0,1]$ scale, using a zero-shot LLM classifier (\texttt{gpt-4o-mini}) prompted with axis-specific rubrics (e.g., the Safety rubric: \textit{`Rate how directly this requirement addresses hazard identification, fault tolerance, or safety-critical behavior'}).
 All five axes are evaluated in a single call, producing a five-dimensional relevance vector.
-The classifier is identical to the one used in the blind re-labeling analysis in Section~\ref{sec:results}.
-Full rubrics are provided in the replication package.
+The classifier is identical to the one used in the blind re-labeling analysis in Section VII-A. Full rubrics are provided in the replication package.
 Let $P = \{r_1, \dots, r_m\} \subset \mathcal{Q}$ denote the resulting set of projected vectors, treated as a point set in the geometric sense for the coverage measures below.
+Traditional metrics such as precision and recall require a canonical reference set, which does not exist for open-ended requirements generation.
+Scalar counts can also mask dimensional imbalance, as a system producing many safety requirements but none for sustainability may still score well in aggregate.
+Geometry-based measures require no reference set and jointly characterize coverage extent (CHV) and dispersion (MDC) across all five dimensions.
+Scalar metrics such as per-axis averages can mask dimensional imbalances (e.g., high safety but neglected sustainability may still yield a high aggregate score).
+Geometry-based measures treat requirements as a point cloud in quality space, capturing coverage extent (CHV) and spread (MDC) without collapsing dimensions.

 We quantify coverage and diversity using two geometry-based measures.
 The first is the convex hull volume (CHV), defined as the volume of $\mathrm{conv}(P)$ in $\mathbb{R}^{5}$, computed via standard Delaunay triangulation.
 Higher CHV values indicate broader coverage across quality dimensions.
 The second metric is the mean distance to centroid (MDC), which captures the dispersion of requirements within the quality space.
 Formally, let $\bar{q} = \frac{1}{m}\sum_{i=1}^{m} r_i$ denote the centroid of $P$, and define